CharlGottschalk/approvejs/docs/pages/root/errors.md

 ##### .each Method

 The result object exposes an `each()` method for easily getting to errors.
 This will loop through the `result.errors` property.
-This method takes a single argument, a callback funcation that will pass an error as its first parameter.
+This method takes a single argument, a callback function that will pass an error as its first parameter.

 ```javascript
 result.each(function(error) {